 Most people don’t live in Denver for the city; they live there for easy access to the mountains.
-There are a number of spots to appreciate nature, but one of the iconic, not to miss sights is Red Rocks.
+There are a number of spots to appreciate nature, but one of the iconic, not to miss sights is Red Rocks Park.
 Just 20 minutes from Denver, the amphitheater is the most acoustically perfect outdoor concert venue in the world and is crisscrossed by nature trails.
 Bear Creek Reservoir is another easily accessible hiking spot with campgrounds, SUP and kayak rentals, and horseback riding, and biking trails for a full day of fun in the forest or on the water.

 You might be also interested in the best day hikes from Denver.

 Mount Evans Scenic Byway is the highest paved road in North America, and just about 30 minutes from Denver.
 Called “the Road to the Sky,” it’s a breathtaking trek through the Rocky Mountains atdizzying altitudes that don’t require summiting crazy peaks.
 One of Colorado’s classic 14ers, you can drive most of the way to the summit where you’ll be greeted by alpine lakes and herds of bighorn sheep and other wildlife curiously peeking into your car.
 Pack your gear because there are plenty of hiking and biking trails up there too.

 Soak it All In

 Colorado is blessed with dozens of hot springs, and while many have been commercialized and converted into official spa facilities, you can still find a natural pool or two if you do your homework.
 They typically require a bit of a hike in, but these primitive watering holes are perfect for relaxing and soaking in the summer sun.